NomadLingo

 Despite several studies in sociolinguistics have acknowledge that superdiverse communities, such as the ones created by digital nomads, are characterised by translanguaging communicative strategies, there is a lack of linguistic data representing plurilingual interactions, especially in informal contexts.

-Once the data are transcribed they are annotated to provide a searchable bank of translanguaging occurrences and transcultural communicative strategies as they happen in real settings.
-Through qualitative and quantitative analysis the information this data provides can be used to improve our understanding of transcultural communicative competence, that is practically providing a basis for teaching materials and methodologies more fit to the actual needs of the newer generations in the post-globalised world.
+Through qualitative and quantitative analysis the information these data provides can be used to improve our understanding of transcultural communicative competence, thus constituting a basis for teaching materials and methodologies more fit to the actual needs of the newer generations of travellers.

 These data are treated in compliance with the EU GDPR, paying great attention to maintaining the best ethical conduct throughout the whole research process.